This dove peace craft teaches a lesson about peace and includes a FREE foldable craftivity, instructions, and book suggestion.

-Today I am sharing a dove peace foldable writing craft that you can create with your class for Remembrance Day, Veteran’s Day, MLK Day, International Peace Day. or any other day when teaching about peace is the topic.
+Today I am sharing a dove peace craft – a foldable writing craft that you can create with your class for Remembrance Day, Veteran’s Day, MLK Day, International Peace Day. or any other day when teaching about peace is the topic.
 Teach students about peace and use this craftivity to create a beautiful display that combines writing and imagery together.

 Create a chart and brainstorm ideas together about what “Peace is…” with your class.
 You can read more about how I teach my students to write about peace HERE.
 There is also a different freebie and more ideas included in that post.